FOR IMMEDIATE RELEASE

 Announces Campaign

-for DC Council At-Large
+for Chairman of DC Council

 A community advocate and mother